 The California Department of Forestry and Fire Protection (CAL FIRE) is providing Plan preparers this guidance document to facilitate efficient evaluation of annual Northern Spotted Owl (NSO) survey information submitted annually to the Review Team for approved timber harvesting documents.
 Depending on the nature of the NSO survey data being submitted to CAL FIRE and in conformance with 14 CCR §§ 895.1, 1039 and 1040, the Review Team Chair makes the final determination whether it is considered: 1) information to the plan; 2) a minor deviation/amendment; or 3) a substantial deviation/amendment.
 Provision of the information in the format indicated below (and in the attachments) will assist the Review Team Chair in making the determination and processing the NSO survey information in an efficient and timely manner.

-NSO survey information submissions should include:
+CAL FIRE recommends NSO survey information submissions include the following elements:

 A clear statement by the submitter that either: a) there are no changes to the approved Plan necessary based upon the completed surveys; b) minor deviations to the approved Plan are necessary based upon the completed surveys; c) substantial deviations from the approved Plan are being proposed based upon the completed surveys; or d) actions normally considered substantial deviations are being proposed as minor deviations based upon the completed surveys.